 I'd spent a day at one mechanics working on the radiator, then I'd spent a good 14-hours at another shop where the mechanic would smoke cigarettes in the tiny space while we both swore at the shock.
 Not confident in our current patch job, the mechanic even built me a spare shock from a Chinese quad for when my repaired one would eventually give up again.
 The icing on the cake was that night at my AirBnB when my host noted a large puddle of oil on his beautiful clean driveway.
 Damnit!

-The last two weeks coming into Buenos Aires from the South of Argentina, I’d gotten into a routine of filling the radiator one day, then the next day I’d spend a couple of hours taking the shock off and filling it with cheap motor oil.
+of The last two weeks coming into Buenos Aires from the South of Argentina, I’d gotten into a routine of filling the radiator one day, then the next day I’d spend a couple of hours taking the shock off and filling it with cheap motor oil.
 Then I'd fill the engine with the remaining oil as the faulty thermostat was causing her to drink motor oil like it was an open bar at a wedding.

 The bike I was sure I could fix if I could get the parts mailed into Spain as I was determined to ship her across the ocean and ride off through Africa.
 To me, this was to be the adventure I was still starving for after what felt like the addictive appetizer of the Americas.

 It was, however, becoming clear that KLaiR’s patience were thinning and I could sense the patience of my flesh-bearing girlfriend equally being pushed to their limits.
-Being on the road for months or end does have it’s side effects.
-To piss off one girlfriend at a time is daunting, pissing off two might be more than one man should attempt.
+Being on the road for months or end does have its side effects.
+To piss off one girlfriend at a time is daunting, pissing-off two might be more than one man should attempt.

 After months of agonizing over what direction to take our traveling trio, I finally tossed the coin of life and set a reservation with a shipping agent to get KLaiR back to Canada.
 I’d been emailing him and various other agents for over a year to get pricing on shipping into Spain or South Africa.
 Then I pushed all of that to the side and asked him about shipping into the USA, where I could spend a final month riding back to Canada for summer.
 On this day, I finally realized that shifting plans to get KLaiR back to Canada and surprise Angie at the same time might be the best of both worlds.
 KLaiR wouldn’t be limping across the states, and Angie would likely be surprised when I randomly showed up on her doorstep after not seeing her four months previous for Christmas.

 I sent the shipper my documents, and he was able to secure a spot to ship KLaiR into Calgary, just 300kms from where Angie was in Edmonton.
 That night would mark my final night of camping after living an average five days a week in a tent for a couple of years.
-It was hoping it would also mark my final night roadside repairs for a while.
-I camped, woke up lake-side and pulled the shock off the bike again, to a crowd of holiday onlookers just like I had so many times before.
+It was hoping it would also mark my final night of roadside repairs for a while.
+I camped, woke up lake-side and pulled the shock off the bike again to a crowd of holiday onlookers just like I had so many times before.

 The weather was warm again, and things were looking good as our trio made the final push into Buenos Aries.
 Stopping for a roadside pee & snack as I usually do, I’d received an email from the shipper.
 He noted that my motorcycle documents were wrong.
 At the last border crossing from Chile into Argentina, they had left off half of KLaiR’s VIN#.
 I'd dealt with incorrect paperwork at borders before, and it was always a pain in the ass.
 The shipper noted I would not likely be allowed by customs to ship the bike with incorrect documents.
 I’d need to cross into another country, cancel the documents, then turn around and come back into Argentina getting new documents.